Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-13: Export to CSV Functionality and Performance Test Fixes

+Today we focused on verifying and completing the Export to CSV functionality and fixing issues with the performance tests:

+1. **Export to CSV Functionality**:
+   - Verified that the ExportService is fully implemented with comprehensive error handling
+   - Confirmed that the settings screen has a working "Export to CSV" button
+   - Tested the DataExportDialog which allows users to select which data to export
+   - Verified proper integration with the SettingsController
+   - Confirmed that tests for the ExportService exist and pass

+2. **Performance Test Fixes**:
+   - Fixed issues with the performance test screen that were causing setState() after dispose() errors
+   - Updated the UI and memory testers to not require a BuildContext
+   - Fixed the database seeder to avoid constraint violations during performance tests
+   - Added proper error handling to prevent crashes during tests
+   - Added a dispose method to the performance test screen to properly clean up resources
+   - Ensured all tests run correctly without errors

+3. **Documentation Updates**:
+   - Updated project_status.md to reflect the completion of the Export to CSV functionality
+   - Updated project_status.md to reflect the implementation of performance and stress tests
+   - Updated the Beta Readiness Plan to mark these items as completed

+These improvements bring us closer to beta readiness.
+The Export to CSV functionality is now fully verified and working correctly, and the performance tests are running without errors.
+This completes two important items from our Beta Readiness Plan.

+Next steps include improving dashboard layout responsiveness, updating placeholder data in Settings, and cleaning up unused controllers and adapters.

 ## 2025-07-12: Performance and Stress Testing Framework

 Today we implemented a comprehensive performance and stress testing framework for the application.
 This framework allows us to measure and monitor various aspects of the application's performance, including database operations, UI responsiveness, and memory usage.